 After choosing a domain name, check if it’s available.
 To do this, visit whois lookup page and type your chosen name.

 If it isn’t available, that’s fine.
 Think of something different.
-You can also try using a different but memorable extension.

-Finding a perfect and available name is hard, so take your time, search and find a good one.
+Finding a perfect and available name is hard, so take your time, search, and find a good one.
 Although you can change your domain name later, it is best to select the right name from the beginning.